Master of Science in Cybersecurity

 Course Description

 This course is designed to prepare students for the graduate learning experience at Grand Canyon University.
-Students have opportunities to develop and strengthen the skills necessary to succeed as graduate students in the College of Science, Engineering, and Technology.
+Students have opportunities to develop and strengthen the skills necessary to succeed as graduate students in the College of Engineering and Technology and the College of Natural Sciences.
 Emphasis is placed on utilizing the tools for graduate success.

 Course Description

 With a brief introduction to cybercrime and cybersecurity, this course will provide students with an overview of the various attacks and the countermeasures organizations can use to defend themselves.
 Exploring concepts such as defense-in-depth, layered security, vulnerability assessments, risk management, governance and compliance, and encryption; students will become familiar with prevention and protection theories, best practices, and strategies to securing corporate data (intellectual property).
 This course will conclude with an exploration of the various hacker psychologies and the differences between black-hat, grey-hat, and white-hat (Hackers with Halos) hackers.
-Prerequisite: UNV-504 or UNV-507.
+Prerequisite: UNV-504 or UNV-507 or enrollment in certificate program.

 Course Description